DETAILED ACTION

 Regarding claim 19, Voth discloses the resilient substrate being configured to bias the flex circuit assembly toward a flat configuration (pa.
 0031).

-Regarding claim 21, Voth discloses wherein the second flexible substrate (i.e., a dielectric layer formed on the bottom half of the resilient frame) (pa.
-0077) comprises a plurality of second perimeter point connections (i.e., point connections located in the same area as the first perimeter point connection, but on opposite sides, see annotated Fig. 7A on page 5 of the Office Action) overlaid on the resilient wire frame and separated along a perimeter of the second flexible substrate further comprising a second inner structure (i.e., surface directly opposite of the first inner surface) disposed within the distal loop and attached to the resilient wire flat frame by the plurality of separated second perimeter point connection, the first flexible substrate on a first side (i.e., to half) of the resilient wire frame and the second flexible substrate on a second side (i.e., bottom half) of the resilient wire frame (pa.
+Regarding claim 21, Voth discloses wherein a second flexible substrate (i.e., a dielectric layer formed on the bottom half of the resilient frame and the wires 276-3, 276-4) (pa.
+0077) comprises a plurality of second perimeter point connections (i.e., point connections located in the same area as the first perimeter point connection, but on opposite sides) overlaid on the resilient wire frame (at least the flex circuit 274-1 of the first main portion and the flex circuit 274-4 of the second main portion, but on opposite sides) and separated along a perimeter of the second flexible substrate, the second flexible substrate further comprising a second inner structure (i.e., surface directly opposite of the first inner surface) disposed within the distal loop (at least the flex circuit 274-2 of the first main portion and the flex circuit 274-3 of the second main portion, but on opposite sides) and attached to the resilient wire flat frame by the plurality of separated second perimeter point connection, the first flexible substrate on a first side (i.e., top half) of the resilient wire frame and the second flexible substrate on a second side (i.e., bottom half) of the resilient wire frame (pa.
 0075).

 Claim Rejections - 35 USC § 103